darinbl-pritchard45/notes/README.md

 - Today's programming wisdom: "Code is read more often than it's written.
 Optimize for readability and maintainability, not just for performance or cleverness."

 In essence, this highlights the importance of writing clean, understandable code that can be easily interpreted by others (and even yourself in the future).
 It implies that while efficiency and ingenuity are valuable traits, they should not compromise the overall comprehensibility and sustainability of your codebase.
 This principle encourages programmers to follow best practices such as using clear variable names, adding comments, structuring code modularly, and adhering to coding standards and conventions, which all contribute to a healthier, more collaborative software development lifecycle.

+# 2024-01-28
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
+In coding, it means writing clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Strive to make your code as simple as possible, but no simpler.
+This approach not only helps in avoiding bugs and reducing development time but also promotes collaboration and scalability in software projects."

+Remember, every line of code you write is a liability until proven innocent.
+So, keep it simple, logical, and well-structured.